Toukun/toukun-minecraft/README.md

 I began to make new blocks, more abilities, and lots of artwork (that I am fairly proud of for a developer.)

 Soon, we had enough cool features that my friends encouraged me to release it publicly.
 I am forever grateful for their support.

+## Rights

+All Rights Reserved for all assets made for this mod.